initia-labs/rollytics/README.md

 ### CORS Settings (API)

-CORS is enabled by default to support browser-based clients.
-You can configure it using the following environment variables:
+CORS is disabled by default.
+Enable it when you need to serve browser-based clients, and adjust the following environment variables as needed:

 - `CORS_ENABLED`: Enable/disable CORS middleware (optional, default: `false`)
 - `CORS_ALLOW_ORIGINS`: Comma-separated list of allowed origins.
 Supports `*` (allow all) and subdomain patterns like `*.example.com`. (default: `*`) Examples: